 A combination of indigenous, African and Portuguese culinary makes our food so popular.

 Nothing can describe better a carioca way of life than chatting outside a bar/restaurant/boteco with friends and family, having a beer and some bites that we call “comida de boteco” but you may also translate as “street food”.

 Luckily, we can also have this unique experience in London.
 Carioca is an authentic Brazilian restaurant located in the heart of Brixton that presents the best of our popular dishes.
 I’ve been there and done that.
-And food is fabulous!
+And the food is fabulous!

 So I had a nice chat with Maurílio Gonçalves, the owner of Carioca, to know more about this successful business.

 Midlands Traveller: To start with, I’d to know a bit more about your career background.
 Maurílio Gonçalves: I started my first restaurant in Brixton about eight years ago.
 It was called Brazas.
-We made a big success of it, our customers loved what we did and that’s where I taught myself the art of baking and deserts.
+We made a big success of it, our customers loved what we did and that’s where I taught myself the art of baking and desserts.
 It was also a big learning experience for us.

 Maurílio Gonçalves: Carioca was born after our first restaurant idea for Brixton market; Prima Donna.
 We wanted to serve the best Brazilian food in London and had this obsession that Carmen Miranda was part of the whole Brazilian glamour, fun and chic we wanted to portray.

 Unfortunately, the name Prima Donna that we used to refer to Carmen was misleading for the passing customers.
-Eventually, after much thought we chose Carioca because when people think of Brazil, many of the things that come to mind are landmarks or places from Rio.
+Eventually, after much thought, we chose Carioca because when people think of Brazil, many of the things that come to mind are landmarks or places from Rio.
 And so is Carmen.

 MT: Why did you choose Brixton?